MJahangirs/XLICON-V2-MD/README.md

 [![XLICON](https://i.imgur.com/bWfDDEU.jpg)](https://youtu.be/WcA7GZuaN0A)

 ### ℹ️ **About XLICON-V2**
-XLICON-V2 is a versatile Multi-Device WhatsApp bot developed by [Salman Ahamed](https://github.com/salmanytofficial).
+XLICON-V2 is a versatile Multi-Device WhatsApp bot developed by [M JAHANGIR](https://github.com/salmanytofficial).
 It offers a wide range of features, making it an advanced and user-friendly bot for various purposes.

 <p align="center"><img src="https://profile-counter.glitch.me/{XLICON-V2}/count.svg" alt="SALMAN AHMAD :: Visitor's Count" /></p>